-Delhi is among the most ancient and historical places of India.
+Delhi is among the most ancient and historical places in India.
 This place dates back to period 300BC during the Maurya.
-This place has been mentioned in mythologies thus is believed to be very ancient place.
-As the city has a great historical significance in the Indian history, it’s important to know about Delhi.
-Moreover, it’s a fun indeed to have a look at the ancient historical buildings of Delhi, which narrate stories of history.
-Looking at them and reading about them is like going back to the past history and imagining everything live with wide open eyes.
+This place has been mentioned in mythologies thus is believed to be a very ancient place.
+As the city has a great historical significance in Indian history, it’s important to know about Delhi.
+Moreover, it’s fun indeed to have a look at the ancient historical buildings of Delhi, which narrate stories of history.
+Looking at them and reading about them is like going back to the past history and imagining everything live with wide-open eyes.
 Historical buildings of Delhi are now famous tourist attractions and few have been listed in World Heritage Culture by UNESCO.
 So, let’s sit in the time machine with FoodRavel and explore the past of this city.

 List of Top Ten Ancient Historical Buildings of Delhi